 The USPSTF guidelines recommend that patients choose whichever of many different screening options they and their doctors prefer, from home kits to imaging to traditional colonoscopy.
 In fact, research has shown that eligible patients are more likely to opt for screening when their doctors present them with options, Issaka said.

-According to data from the National Center for Health Statistics, more than one-third of Americans over age 50 do not receive the recommended colorectal cancer screening.
+According to data from the National Health Interview Survey, one-third of Americans over age 50 do not receive the recommended colorectal cancer screening.
 The most important thing is for people to get screened in any fashion, experts say.

 “Please get screened and please encourage friends and family members to do the same,” Cohen urged.

-Cancers of the colon and rectum are a bit more common in men, but not by much: SEER data show that about 57 percent, or slightly more than half, of new diagnoses are in men.
+Cancers of the colon and rectum are a bit more common in men, but not by much: SEER data show that about 56%, or slightly more than half, of new diagnoses are in men.